sue-slv/sue-slv/README.md

 Hello!
-Here is Suelen Silva, and I’m interested in Politics, Social Justice, Cultures and Data.
+Here is Suelen Silva, and I’m interested in Politics, Cultures and Data
-Currently I'm learning Python and SQL to Data Analysis (at Redi School, Coursera and Udacity).
+Currently I'm learning Python and SQL to Data Analysis
 In case you want to drop me a line: silva.s@posteo.net  :)

 <!---